AI4Finance-Foundation/ElegantRL/docs/source/tutorial/BipedalWalker-v3.rst

 Example 2: BipedalWalker-v3
 ===============================

 BipedalWalker-v3 is a classic task in robotics that performs a fundamental skill: moving forward as fast as possible.
 The goal is to get a 2D biped walker to walk through rough terrain.
 BipedalWalker is considered to be a difficult task in the continuous action space, and there are only a few RL implementations that can reach the target reward.
+Our Python code is available `here <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/examples/tutorial_BipedalWalker-v3.py>`_.

 When a biped walker takes random actions: